What You’ll Learn 🎥

 How to connect a webcam?

-We connect the webcam to our computer via USB cable.
+We connect the webcam to our computer via a USB cable.

-To see the webcam in DewesoftX, we have to enable the DirectX camera devices in Settings.
+To see the webcam in DewesoftX, we must enable DirectX camera devices in the Settings.

-The delay defines the difference between the actual event and the event shown on the video display, recorded by a camera.
-We can define the delay for each connected camera separately.
-The delay is defined in milliseconds (ms).
-We enter the wanted value and to confirm the number, we press enter.
+The delay defines the difference between the actual event and the moment it appears on the video display, as recorded by the camera.
+You can define the delay individually for each connected camera.
+The delay is specified in milliseconds (ms).
+Enter the desired value and press Enter to confirm.

-To enable a Video module, click the plus button (More...) and select the Video.
+To enable the Video module, click the plus button (More...) and select Video.

 Video

-When we enter the Video section, we see our connected cameras, along with some other quick settings.
+When you enter the Video section, you will see your connected cameras along with some additional quick settings.

-ID column shows the consecutive number of the connected camera.
-In the color column, we can change the color of the camera signal (recorder, ...).
+The ID column shows the sequential number assigned to each connected camera.
+In the Color column, you can set the color associated with the camera signal (for use in recorders, etc.).

 Store options